FridayNightFight/OCAP/README.md

 ### **Configuration**
 1. Configure `/ocap-web/options.json` with your public-facing IP, port, and a custom secret.
 1. Configure `/addons/@ocap/OcapReplaySaver2.cfg.json` with matching IP/port destination and secret.
-	> *`newServerGameType` is used to "tag" uploaded recordings for better organization*
+	> *`newServerGameType` is used to "tag" uploaded recordings for better organization. this will be the default tag if one isn't provided to the ocap_fnc_exportData command in-game*
 	> *`traceLog` set to `1` will cause the extension to log all calls for debugging purposes*
 1. Configure `userconfig/config.hpp` with desired values
 	> *`ocap_minPlayerCount` determines how many players must be connected before recording begins, useful for avoiding extra recordings of test tessions*